omegaalfa/collection/README.md

 Collection Class
 - __construct(Iterator|array $items = []): Creates a new Collection instance, optionally initializing it with an array or an Iterator.
+- addIterator(Iterator|array $collection = []): Adds a new Iterator or array to the existing collection.
+- current(): returns the current element of the Iterator (it is a collection for an Iterator).
+- setAttribute(mixed $key, mixed $value): Sets an attribute in the collection (if it is an array).
+- getAttribute(mixed $key): Gets an attribute from the collection (if it is an array).
 - getIterator(): Traversable: Returns an iterator for the collection, allowing iteration over its items.
 - map(callable $callback): Collection: Applies a callback function to each item in the collection and returns a new Collection with the transformed items.
 - filter(callable $callback): Collection: Filters the collection based on a given callback function, returning a new Collection with only the items that satisfy the condition.